swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 Our design attempts to optimize for the following goals:

 * Ease of use for clients
-* Easy of implementation in existing SwiftPM
+* Ease of implementation in existing SwiftPM
 * Ease of maintenance in the face of an evolving SwiftPM
 * Understandable composition with current and upcoming SwiftPM features
 * Support existing well-known occurrences of binary artifacts in the existing